jwilferd10/Jonathan-Wilferd-PortfolioForge/README.md

   - Keep GIF's paused until mouseenter
   - Reset GIF's when card's hovered off

 It's my focus to ensure the website is optimized for best performance!

+This portfolio is far from finished, but in the future I'd like to re-develop my portfolio utilizing React and feature more of my projects.

 ### 🙏 Thank You
 Above all, thank you for stopping by and exploring this repository!
 I genuinely hope that you find inspiration here to fuel your own future portfolio projects.
-Your visit means the world to me, and I'm excited for your creative journey. 🌟
+Your visit means the world to me, and I'm excited for your creative journey.🌟

 ## :floppy_disk: Resources Used
 - HTML5